Nosa-Drexx/AlgoData/ReadMe.md

 ### 📌 status

 This repo is open source, feel free to star, fork or contribute.

+To contribute please read the CONTRIBUTING.md files on the root of this repo

 ### 📋 List of Content: